jmedinacs/gv_meal_break_law_compliance/README.md

-# Golden Valley Software – Meal Break Compliance Evaluation
+# Golden Valley Software Company – Meal Break Compliance Evaluation

 This project evluates whether the Golden Valley Software is adhering to California Labor Code § 512(a) using an automated Python pipeline and a Tableau dashboard.
 The sytem identifies late or missed meal breaks and generates monthly and year-to-date summaries for HR review and compliance risk tracking.